-As an example of spectral evolution, we show for BFI = 1.40 in Fig. 4 initial and final time wave number spectrum.
-In order to give an idea about the representativeness of the results, 95% confidence limits, based on N{ens} - 1 degrees of freedom, are shown as well.
-The broadening of the spectrum as caused by the nonlinear interactions seems to be statistically significant.
-Although the spectral change should be symmetrical with respect to the carrier wave number, i.e p = 0, it is clear that there are asymmetries present in the ensemble average of the numerical results.
+As an example of spectral evolution, Fig. 4 shows for BFI = 1.40 the initial and final time-wavenumber spectrum.
+To give an idea about the representativeness of the results, 95% confidence limits, based on N{ens} -1 degrees of freedom, are shown as well.
+The broadening of the spectrum as caused by the nonlinear interactions is statistically significant.
+Although the spectral change should be symmetrical with respect to the carrier wavenumber, that is, p = 0, it is clear that there are asymmetries present in the ensemble average of the numerical results.
 However, these deviations are within the statistical uncertainty.
-To make sure of this we redid the case for BFI = 1.40 but now with an ensemble size of 2000.
-As expected, statistical uncertainty was reduced by a factor of two while asymmetries were reduced as well.
+To make sure of this, I redid the case for BFI = 1.40 but now with an ensemble size of 2000.
+As expected, statistical uncertainty was reduced by a factor of 2 while asymmetries were reduced as well.

-In order to examine whether the Monte Carlo results show evidence of a bifurcation at BFI = 1, we plot in Fig. 5 the relative increase in spectral width, defined as $(\sigma_k(t'{\infty}) - \sigma_k(0))/\sigma_k(0)$, as function of the BF index evaluated with the initial value for spectral width.
-The results suggest that there is only evolution of the spectrum for sufficiently large BF index, but, in contrast to inhomogeneous theory of wave-wave interactions, BFI = 1 does not appear to be a bifurcation point, as considerable changes in the wave spectrum already start to occur for BFI = 1/2.
+To examine whether the Monte Carlo results show evidence of a bifurcation at BFI = 1, I plot in Fig. 5 the relative increase in spectral width, defined as $[\sigma_k(t'{\infty}) - \sigma_k(0)]/\sigma_k(0)$, as a function of the BFI evaluated with the initial value for spectral width.
+The results suggest that there is only evolution of the spectrum for sufficiently large BFI, but in contrast to inhomogeneous theory of wave-wave interactions, BFI = 1does not appear to be a bifurcation point, given that considerable changes in the wave spectrum already start to occur for BFI = 1/2.
 Although from inhomogeneous theory one would expect a sudden transition from no spectral change to spectral change, Fig. 5 seems to suggest that the transition is gradual.
-We attribute this discrepancy to the assumption in inhomogeneous theory that deviations from Normality are small, as these may give rise to irreversible changes of the spectrum as well.
-This will be discussed more extensively in the next Section.
-It is illuminating to plot the information on spectral width in a slightly different manner, namely by relating the final time value of BFI with its initial value.
-This is done in Fig. 6 and it clearly shows that for large times BFI hardly exceeds the value of 1.
-This seems to agree with the conjecture given in Section 2.2 that according to inhomogeneous theory (c.f.
-Eq.(40)) one should not expect spectra to have a BFI much larger than 1.
-According to the Monte Carlo results (cf. Fig. 3) the time scale of change for large BFI is, on average, only a few wave periods.
+I attribute this discrepancy to the assumption in inhomogeneous theory that deviations from normality are small, because these may give rise to irreversible changes of the spectrum as well.
+This will be discussed more extensively in the next section.
+It is illuminating to plot the information on spectral width in a slightly different manner, namely, by relating the final time value of BFI with its initial value.
+This is done in Fig. 6, and it clearly shows that for large times BFI hardly exceeds the value of 1.
+This seems to agree with the conjecture given in Section 2b that according to inhomogeneous theory [(40)] one should not expect spectra to have a BFI much larger than 1.
+According to the Monte Carlo results (Fig. 3) the timescale of change for large BFI is, on average, only a few wave periods.